ami-iit/element_aerodynamics-control/README.md

 ### - To simulate the flying environment of robot closer to reality by considering aerodynamics force

-### - To obtain asymptotic stability on flying humanoid robot
+### - To obtain asymptotic stability on flying humanoid robot considering aerodynamics effects

 ## Outcomes